vhaudiquet/ubuntu-project-docs/docs/how-to/contribute-docs.md

 [file an issue](https://github.com/ubuntu/ubuntu-project-docs/issues) in our issues list on GitHub.

-You can do this using the "Give feedback" button on any page, which will open a new issue.
+You can do this using the {guilabel}`Give feedback` button on any page, which will open a new issue.

 Make sure to provide enough information in the issue for us to understand what